About the UNITWIN Network for Inter-religious Dialogue for Intercultural Understanding (IDIU)

-First established in 2006, the IDIU Network aims to promote dialogue among different religions, spiritual and humanistic traditions in a world where conflicts are increasingly associated with religious belonging.
+First established in 2006, the IDIU Network was established to promote and support dialogue between religions and spiritual and humanistic traditions, in a world where conflicts are often associated with religious belonging.
+It aims to share knowledge in order to challenge ignorance and prejudices and foster mutual respect.

 About the UNITWIN/UNESCO Chairs Programme